Be safe while you're having adventures on the water

 If you're not using a recognised activity centre, you or the instructor must ensure you have any necessary permission - for example from the landowner or local water authorities - before any activity takes place.
 Your outdoor activities adviser can advise on local legislation.

 You may need additional licences or permits to access some areas of water.
-See the British Canoe Union for more information.
+See British Canoeing for more information.

 Check the girls can do the activity

 For most water activities, all the participants should be able to swim 50 metres and keep afloat for five minutes in the clothes normally worn for the activity.
 Participants can wear a buoyancy aid or life jacket to fulfil this rule if needed.

 - It's clearly unnecessary, for example on water that's not classified, such as very shallow boating pools.

 Life jackets and buoyancy aids are flotation devices that help keep girls safe on the water.

 - Life jackets keep you afloat in an upright position with your head out of the water, even if you become unconscious.